zenozeng/gsoc2015/svg-and-pdf-for-p5.js.md

 ## Part 2 - PDF support for p5.js

-This will based on my current [p5.js-pdf](https://github.com/zenozeng/p5.js-pdf).
+This will be based on my current [p5.js-pdf](https://github.com/zenozeng/p5.js-pdf).

-As for PDF, I think allow exporting to PDF is enough.
+As for PDF, I think allowing exporting to PDF is enough.

 And the future plan is: